 The flesh of the neep can be extremely tough, and even with a large sharp chef's knife, it can be a challenge to chop.

+In Scotland, a neep is a swede, not a turnip.
 Swedes are a lot bigger than turnips and have much tougher purple skin; turnips have thinner, more pink/white skin.
-Swedes have more yellow flesh than turnip's white flesh.
-Swedes are grown much more easily in the colder Scottish climate.
-Mashed turnip also tastes a lot different to mashed swede or "bashed neeps".
+Swedes have more yellow flesh compared to a turnip's white flesh.
+Swedes are also sweeter in flavour and grow much more easily in the colder Scottish climate.
+Mashed turnip tastes quite different to mashed swede or "bashed neeps".

 Where do neeps/swedes originate?

-They were developed in Sweden in the 17th century by hybridizing a cabbage and a white turnip to resist frosty weather.
-The rutabaga name is derived from the Swedish of "red bag", referring to the purple hue of the upper half of the vegetable.
+The clue is in the name "swede".
+They were developed in Sweden in the 17th century by hybridising a cabbage and a white turnip to produce a vegetable that could resist frosty weather.
+The American name "rutabaga" comes from the Swedish "rotabagge", meaning "red bag", referring to the purple hue of the upper half of the vegetable.

 It's hard to describe the flavour of a neep.
 Eating a raw neep is quite nice, but I think it's better cooked.
-The secret is to cook the neep for as long as a few hours, the colour changes to a deep orange colour and tastes sweet, deep, earthy and delicious... although it might be an acquired taste for some, everyone in my family likes them.
+The secret is to cook the neep for as long as a few hours; the colour changes to a deep orange and the taste becomes sweet, deep, earthy and delicious.
+It might be an acquired taste for some, but everyone in my family likes them.

 How do you prepare a neep for cooking?